 Gorilla by Anthony Browne

 A classic picture book for younger readers.
 When Hannah asks for a Gorilla for her birthday, she gets more than she bargained for – a real gorilla appears and takes her on a mesmerising and unexpected journey.
-This is a good book to help spark imaginative ideas from Year 2 pupils to then discuss, model and use in creative writing.
+This is a good book to help spark imaginative ideas from Year 2 children to then discuss, model and use in creative writing.

 Fantasy picture book